MSLNZ/msl-equipment/docs/config.rst

          </register>
          <register team="Mass" date_format="%Y-%m-%d">
            <!--
-             You can also specify the database path to be relative to the location of the configuration file.
+             You can also specify the database path to be a path that is relative to the location of the configuration file.
 For example, the equip-reg.txt file is located in the same directory as the configuration file.
            -->
            <path>equip-reg.txt</path>
          </register>